 Welcome to the website of Hoveton Parish Council.
 Here you’ll find further information about the work of the Parish Council and the services it provides, contact details for your local councillors, information about the parish of Hoveton, plus all the latest Council and community news.
 Whether you’re a resident of Hoveton or a nearby parish, a member of Hoveton’s workforce, a visitor to our village, or just an interested party, we hope you find this website useful and informative.
 And we look forward to welcoming you to a Hoveton Parish Council meeting soon!

 Hoveton Parish Council receives regular newsletters and reports from the Stalham Safer Neighbourhood Team and works closely with members of the team on local issues.
 Safer Neighbourhood Action Panel (SNAP) meetings are held regularly to agree local policing priorities, along with regular Public Engagement meetings and surgeries.
-The latest issue of the team’s newsletter can be found below, this month including further helpful advice on scam telephone calls:
+The latest issue of the team’s newsletter can be found below:

-Hoveton Parish Council has been invited to comment on the following local planning application:
+Hoveton Parish Council has been invited to comment on the following amended local planning application:

 Further Details: North Norfolk District Council

 This application will be considered at the next meeting of Hoveton Parish Council, due to be held on Monday 20th May 2019.